Virgin Orbit blames 'dislodged filter' for January launch failure

-April 19 (Reuters) - Virgin Orbit Holdings Inc VORB.O on Wednesday blamed a dislodged filter for its failed rocket launch in January and said it was planning a flight later this year as the issue has been fixed.
+April 19 (Reuters) - Virgin Orbit Holdings Inc VORB.O on Wednesday blamed a dislodged filter for a failed rocket launch in January, and said it was planning another mission later this year as the issue had been fixed.

 The satellite launch company, founded by billionaire Richard Branson, filed for Chapter 11 bankruptcy protection earlier this month as it struggled to secure long-term funding following the failed launch.